 Rib pain is very common in pregnancy, especially during the third trimester (weeks 28 to 40).

-Make an appointment to see your GP if you are less than 12 weeks pregnant and you get shoulder or rib pain.
 In rare cases this can be a sign of an ectopic pregnancy.

 Causes of rib pain in pregnancy

 During pregnancy some changes happen to your body that can make rib pain more likely.

 As your baby grows and takes up extra space inside you.
 This can reduce your rib movement and lead to stiffness and pain.

 Heartburn, acid reflux and indigestion

 Heartburn, acid reflux and indigestion can give you rib pain during pregnancy.
 This is because your baby is putting pressure on your stomach.

 Pregnancy hormones also relax the muscles around your oesophagus (food pipe).